Syria Post-Bashar al-Assad

 Where does the trip start from?

-What’s the best way to reach Amman?
+What’s the best way to reach Beirut?

 If coming from Europe, common stopovers include Istanbul (either Pegasus or Turkish), Frankfurt (Lufthansa), or Paris (Air France).